ruricolist/spinneret/README.md

 - Aggressive.
 If something can be interpreted as HTML, then it will be, meaning that some Lisp forms can't be mixed with HTML syntax.
-In the trade-off between 90% convenience and 10% correctness SPINNERET is on the side of convenience.
+In the trade-off between 90% convenience and 10% correctness Spinneret is on the side of convenience.

 - Bilingual.
 Spinneret has the same semantics in Lisp and Parenscript.

-HTML generation with SPINNERET looks like this:
+HTML generation with Spinneret looks like this:

      (in-package #:spinneret)